 Prebiotics are a source of food for the good guys in your gut to help them build strength, and probiotics act as reinforcements, helping to drive out the bad guys.
 Good sources of prebiotics are legumes, onions, artichokes, spinach, and oats, and probiotics can be found in fermented foods as well as yogurt.

 You’re Suffering from Chronic Inflammation

-Avoid foods full of saturated fats and fructose, as these two things have been associated with direct abdominal fat gain, and talk to a food allergist to see if anything you're eating may be worsening your inflammation.
-And most importantly, try these 14 Ways To Get Rid Of Your Belly in 14 Days!.
+Avoid foods full of saturated fats and fructose, as these two things have been associated with direct abdominal fat gain, and talk to a food allergist to see if anything you’re eating may be worsening your inflammation.
+And most importantly, try these ways to lose your belly in 14 days.

 You Avoid the Scale

 After months of daily weigh-ins, grueling workouts and adhering to a strict diet, you finally hit your goal weight.
-But now, just two months later, your skinny jeans are starting to feel a tad tight and you're not sure why.
-If you're like the majority of dieters, you're still eating well and exercising, but you stopped stepping on the scale—a major no-no. Although the number on the scale isn't the only way to judge your continued success, research shows that those who avoid the ritual tend to pack on more weight than those who don’t, according to a British Journal of Health Psychology study.
+But now, just two months later, your skinny jeans are starting to feel a tad tight and you’re not sure why.
+If you’re like the majority of dieters, you’re still eating well and exercising, but you stopped stepping on the scale—a major no-no. Although the number on the scale isn’t the only way to judge your continued success, research shows that those who avoid the ritual tend to pack on more weight than those who don’t, according to a British Journal of Health Psychology study.

 There’s no need to be a slave to your scale; checking in once a week should do the trick.
 And here’s a tip: Since weight naturally fluctuates throughout the week, researchers say that Wednesday weigh-ins are the most accurate.